ServiceTitan vs Housecall Pro vs Jobber: Which HVAC FSM Is Right for Your Shop? (2026)

 Strengths

-- Clean UX: Jobber is routinely cited as the easiest FSM to onboard new technicians onto.
-The mobile app requires minimal training and the core workflows (clock in, navigate to job, complete work, invoice) are intuitive.
+- Clean UX: Consistently cited as the easiest FSM to onboard new technicians onto.
+Core workflows are intuitive on day one.

 Weaknesses

-- No built-in financing: Customer financing (GreenSky, Service Finance, Wisetack) must be integrated via third-party tools rather than being embedded in the proposal flow as it is with Housecall Pro and ServiceTitan.
+- No built-in financing: Customer financing must be integrated via third-party tools rather than embedded in the proposal flow.

-- Reporting ceiling: Reporting is adequate for small shops but limited for multi-user teams tracking technician performance, conversion funnels, or marketing ROI.
+- Reporting ceiling: Limited for multi-user teams tracking technician performance or marketing ROI.

 Head-to-Head Feature Comparison